 Whether it’s your first or fourth DUI conviction, a judge will likely impose DUI classes in your sentence.
 This is because courts often view DUI convictions as proof of addiction or an indicator that addiction may develop in the future.
 As such, convicted offenders in Colorado Springs are typically required to attend DUI classes for a certain amount of time depending on the nature and frequency of their DUI convictions.
-It’s worth noting that DUI classes are almost always imposed in cases where the defendant pleads guilty, although, they could be included in a sentence, nonetheless.

 With this in mind, if you were found guilty of a DUI in Colorado Springs, a judge may require you to take DUI classes.
 You may be ordered to attend and complete alcohol and drug education programs as a condition for license reinstatement, meaning you cannot get your driver’s license back unless you complete your DUI classes, depending on the conditions of your sentence.

-To determine which alcohol treatment classes you’ll attend in Colorado Springs, you will go through the probation department in the jurisdiction in which your case is charged.
+To determine which alcohol treatment classes you’ll attend in Colorado, you will go through the probation department in the jurisdiction in which your case is charged.
 The probation officer will evaluate your alcohol use by administering the Adult Substance Use and Driving Survey to score you on several factors including your history of alcohol and/or substance abuse, demographics, family background, defensiveness, and more.

 We advise you to take your alcohol evaluation seriously by showing up early, well-dressed, and sober.

 Level I DUI classes in Colorado Springs are required under the following circumstances:

 - When a minor driver has their license revoked for 1 year for their first DUI or DWAI

 - When a minor driver has their license revoked for their first DUI with a BAC of .02 or more

 - When a driver aged 21+ commits their first DUI offense